 A: No. We do not charge overdue fines.
 We just want to get the book back into circulation as soon as possible so other students can read it.

-Q: Is the library open before or after school?
+Q: Is the library open?

 If you have any questions that weren't answered here, please contact me (contact information is at the bottom of the page), and I'll be happy to answer any questions you have.